 These are only some of the tools offered by YouTube Studio.
-If used correctly, they can simplify the process of channel management, while making it more effective, and help your channel grow faster.
+If used correctly, they can simplify the process of channel management, while making it more effective, and help your new channel grow faster.

 For more advanced settings, head to “Settings” in the drop-down menu under your name.
 This is where you can find all the information about your account.